 Let’s start with the easiest step – enabling multi-factor authentication for our users.

 BTW – this is the way we do the job.
 One day our CEO said: If we want to deploy it for our clients, we need to use it on our own.
 We have to know the pains.
-And this is how we roll since then – we are using all the tools we are deploying for our customers.
+Ever since, this is how we roll – we use all the tools we are deploying for our customers.

 Where did I go wrong with MFA deployment?
 What could we do better?